Assessment of the Earth orientation parameter accuracy from concurrent VLBI observations: Discussion

 \subsection{Comparison with IERS C04 time series}

-It is customary to compare EOP estimates against IERS C04 series \citep{r:iers_c04}.
-Therefore, it is instructive to compare our estimates of EOP accuracy from analysis of concurrent VLBI experiments against the C04 time series.
+\addlp{As we see from the previous section,} it is customary to compare EOP estimates against IERS~C04 series \citep{r:iers_c04}, \addlp{implicitely assuming that C04 represents the groud truth, and therefore, the differences against C04 can be considered as a measure of accuracy.} \chalp{Therefore,}{Since the reported statsitics of the differences with respect to IERS~C04 disagree with our estimates of EOP accuracy based on processing concurrent observations}, it is instructive to compare our \chalp{estimates of EOP accuracy from analysis of concurrent VLBI experiments} {EOP estimates} against the C04 time series.
 The time series of $E_1$ and $E_2$ angles in C04 time series are dominated by the IGS final data product from processing independent GNSS phase and pseudorange data.
 Therefore, one can expect that the statistics of the rms of differences against C04 will be close to our estimates of accuracy based on the three corner method.
 Indeed, it turned out very close for vo campaigns, but 13--17\% higher for r1r4 campaigns.
 Time series $E_3$ in C04 are derived from the results of processing the same VLBI group delays.
 According to \citet{r:iers_c04}, the time series of $E_3$ angles are derived from a)~$E_3$ estimates from analysis of R1 and R4 VLBI experiments by 10~analysis centers and then averaged with some weights by the so-called International VLBI Service for Geodesy and Astrometry (IVS) combination center; b)~$E_3$ estimates from some 1-hr programs: $4\times$ daily from the Institute of Applied Astronomy in Sankt-Peterburg, Russia, and several programs processed by the United States Naval Observatory (USNO) on days when there is no r1r4 experiment.
 The input time series are then smoothed by using the low-pass filter.
 Therefore, the IERS C04 accumulates errors due to deficiencies in data analysis of individual groups and suppresses, to some degree, fast variability in EOPs due to smoothing.

 Both the differences of EOP estimates against IERS C04 and statistics of the difference from concurrent VLBI experiments provide measures of EOP accuracy.
 It is instructive to compare them.
 Table~\ref{t:eop_acc_c04} shows these accuracy estimates.